What certificates do I need to update?

 The certificates we issue in the UK under the jurisdiction of the MCA do not normally have an expiry date printed on them.
 But it appears some other flag nations have expiry dates.
 The short answer is therefore: If your certificate has an expiry date printed on it, it is not valid after that date and refresher training (if available) is required for that course or you will need to take part in the full course again.

-I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement do I still need to update it?
+I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement or Instructor qualification.
+Do I still need to update it?

 How long do the courses take to complete?

 The PST updating course takes a little over 4 hours.
 The Basic fire-fighting update takes 7 hours.